-Common octopus thrives in the colder waters of Northern Spain’s coast, so they’re one of the most common seafoods here.
-Galicia have a unique way of preparing octopus that’s probably one of the most famous traditional Galician foods.
-It’s boiled in a copper pot, chopped into medallions, and served with olive oil, paprika, and salt.
-This iconic Galician dish is known as pulpo a la feira, or polbo á feira in Galician, which translates to “fair style octopus”.
-So called because it’s commonly served up at fairs and festivals, the dish is always served on a wooden plate.
-It’s such an iconic dish that it’s often called pulpo a la gallega, (Galician octopus) outside the region.
+The octopus is boiled in a copper pot, chopped into medallions, and served with olive oil, paprika, and salt.
+This iconic Galician dish is known as pulpo a la feira, or polbo á feira in Galician.
+The name translates to “fair style octopus”.
+This is because the dish is commonly served at fairs and festivals, and always on a wooden plate.
+It’s such an iconic dish that it’s often called pulpo a la gallega, or Galician octopus.

 Where to buy: Grab a wooden plateful of pulpo a la feira at the market in Santiago.
 An authentic Spanish take-away lunch!

-Perhaps the most popular fish in Northern Spain, hake (merluza in Spanish) can be found all over Galicia in various forms.
+Perhaps the most popular fish in Northern Spain, hake (or merluza in Spanish) can be found all over Galicia.
 This is a lean, white fish with a low fat content – which is handy because it’s usually served up in huge portions.
 The most traditional dish is merluza a la gallega.
-Hake is boiled with potatoes and served in a sauce made from garlic and pepper.
-Simple, but very tasty.
+This is simlpy hake is boiled with potatoes, served in a sauce made from garlic and pepper.
+It’s simple, but very tasty.

 Also prolific in Northern Spain are scallops (vieiras).
-So much so that their distinctive shells are used as the symbol of the Camino de Santiago.
+They are so common in this region, that their distinctive shells are used as the symbol of the Camino de Santiago.
 In Galicia scallops tend to be served one of two ways.
-Steamed, plain, and served in a half-shell with a little lemon.
-Or there’s vieiras gratinadas, which are served with a lightly spiced breadcrumb topping.
+You can have them steamed, plain, and served in a half-shell with a little lemon.
+Or you can try vieiras gratinadas, which are served with a lightly spiced breadcrumb topping.

-A delicacy worldwide, oysters (ostras) in Galicia can be surprisingly cheap.
-Find them in markets for the best prices – and wash them down with a glass of the local white wine Albariño (more on that later).
+A delicacy worldwide, oysters in Galicia can be surprisingly cheap.
+Find ostras in markets to get the best prices.
+And wash them down with a glass of the local white wine, Albariño!

 If you want to try lots of Galician seafood at once, order a mariscada.
-These huge seafood platters tend to be a little pricey, but they’re a great way to experience a lot of different things in one go.
+These are huge seafood platters!
+They tend to be a little pricey, but they’re a great way to experience a lot of things in one go.

 Dessert in Galicia is all about almonds.
 Pilgrims following the Camino de Santiago brought the nuts with them centuries ago, and they’ve become a regional staple.
 Most famous of course is the Tarta de Santiago, but there are plenty of others besides.
 Many towns and cities have a signature dessert which is only found there, so ask around as you travel and see if you can uncover some secrets.
 Here are a few traditional desserts to try in Galicia…